sca-secretary/sca-handbook/05_history/05-03_agm-history.md

     - Opening Reception: Museum of Ventura County
 - Friday:
   - New Member Meet & Greet
-  - Plenary Session & Keynote Address: The Redemptive West, William Deverell, director, Huntington-USC Institute on California and the West
+  - Plenary Session & Keynote Address: _The Redemptive West_, William Deverell, director, Huntington-USC Institute on California and the West
   - Sessions:
     - Changing Moving Image Access: Presenting Video Artworks in an Online Environment
     - Archivists That Are Doin’ It for Themselves: Southern California Edition